Nickflanagn24/blockbuster-brainbuster/README.md

 ---

 Thanks for checking out the **Blockbuster Brainbuster** quiz!
 This project is an engaging and interactive game, offering an enjoyable challenge for movie lovers.
-The structure and planning behind the quiz have a solid foundation for future expansion, with the possibility of incorporating additional features such as user profiles and a leaderboard.
+The structure and planning behind the quiz have a solid foundation for future expansion, with the possibility of incorporating additional features.